vrush292/Gomoku_AI/README.md

 # Gomoku_AI
-An intelligent implementation of the classic Gomoku board game built with AI-based move evaluation and win prediction
+A Gomoku (Five in a Row) game with an AI opponent that uses strategic decision-making to challenge human players.